-After obtaining the smooth-lens model of the investigated lens system, the reconstructed unlensed surface-brightness distribution of its background galaxy $S(\textbf{\textit{y}})$ is lensed again by the best-fitting smoothly-varying lensing-mass distribution, as demonstrated in Fig.~\ref{fig:smooth_lens_n3}.
-The resulting smooth-lens model of the lensed emission $I_0(\textbf{\textit{x}})$, which would be observed if the lensing-mass distribution was indeed smooth, is removed from the observed data to uncover residual surface-brightness fluctuations, possibly indicating a discrepancy between the true and the assumed smooth (PEMD) lensing-mass distribution.
-As can be seen from Fig.~\ref{fig:smooth_lens_n3}, the residual image of SDSS J0252+0039 from the chosen lower-resolution smooth-lens modelling with $n = 3$ exhibits significant residual surface-brightness fluctuations above the noise level (see Fig.~\ref{fig:SN_residual_n3} for the signal-to-noise ratio image) that are now subject of a further statistical analysis.

-In order to quantify these surface-brightness fluctuations, remaining in the lensed images of the analysed lens system after the lens-galaxy subtraction and the smooth-lens modelling, we determine the one-dimensional azimuthally-averaged power spectrum of the residual image within the mask covering the lensed images (initially created for the lens-galaxy subtraction in Section \ref{Section:GALFIT}, as shown in Fig.~\ref{fig:Galfit}).
-To achieve this, we set the flux values of the pixels located outside the mask to zero and use the Python package \textsc{numpy.fft} \footnote{https://docs.scipy.org/doc/numpy/reference/routines.fft.html} to compute the two-dimensional discrete Fourier transform (DFT) of the masked residual image.
-Based on this Fourier-transformed residual image, we calculate the corresponding two-dimensional power spectrum as the squared magnitude of the (complex-valued) Fourier coefficients assigned to each pixel.
-Finally, assuming isotropy of the underlying potential perturbations $\delta\psi(\textbf{\textit{x}})$, we average these two-dimensional power-spectrum values along a set of ten equidistant concentric annuli covering the full Fourier-transformed image and spanning the perturbation-wavenumber range between $k_{\rm{min}}= $ 0.88 and $k_{\rm{max}}= $ 16.79 $\mathrm{arcsec^{-1}}$ (corresponding to the wavelength range between $\lambda_{\rm{min}}= $ 0.06 and $\lambda_{\rm{max}}= $ 1.13 arcsec or, expressed in physical units, between $\lambda_{\rm{min}}= $ 0.22 and $\lambda_{\rm{max}}= $ 4.65 kpc at the redshift of the lens galaxy $z_{\rm l} = 0.280$).
-The resulting one-dimensional azimuthally-averaged power spectrum of the residual surface-brightness fluctuations $P_{\delta I}(k)$ revealed in the lensed images of SDSS J0252+0039 as a function of the perturbation wavenumber $k$ (measured in $\mathrm{arcsec^{-1}}$) is presented in Fig.~\ref{fig:HSTn1vsNoise}.
+To quantify the overall residual surface-brightness fluctuations, we follow the procedure introduced in Paper I and compute the azimuthally-averaged power spectrum of the residual image within the mask covering the lensed images (shown in Fig.~\ref{fig:Galfit_J0252}).
+To achieve this, we set the flux values of the pixels located outside the mask to zero and calculate the two-dimensional discrete Fourier transform (DFT) of the masked residual image, using the Python package \textsc{numpy.fft}\footnote{https://docs.scipy.org/doc/numpy/reference/routines.fft.html}.
+The squared magnitude of the Fourier coefficient assigned to each pixel yields the two-dimensional power spectrum.
+Assuming isotropy of the modelled potential perturbations $\delta\psi(\textbf{\textit{x}})$, we average the power-spectrum values along a set of ten equidistant concentric annuli spanning from $k_{\rm{min}}= $ 0.88 to $k_{\rm{max}}= $ 16.79 $\mathrm{arcsec^{-1}}$ (corresponding to the spatial scales between $\lambda_{\rm{min}}= $ 0.22 and $\lambda_{\rm{max}}= $ 4.65 kpc at the redshift of the lens galaxy $z_{\rm l} = 0.280$).